ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

-For this feature to function the e-mail section in ``local_settings.py`` must be correctly completed (see the :ref:`email_configuration` documentation) and the e-mail server must allow sending of messages from the OpenREM server, or from the user specified in the e-mail settings.
+For this feature to function the e-mail section in ``local_settings.py`` must be correctly completed (see the :ref:`email_configuration` documentation) and the e-mail server must allow sending of messages that originate from the OpenREM server, or from the authenticated user specified in the e-mail settings.

 OpenREM users can be automatically sent e-mail notifications of studies that have exceeded a high dose alert level.
-This feature can be enabled or disabled on the high dose alerts configuration page (figure 2).
+This feature can be enabled or disabled by an OpenREM administrator on the `High dose alerts` configuration page as shown in figure 2 above.

-Any OpenREM user can be configured to receive these messages; these users are chosen by navigating to the `Fluoro alert notifcation` option on the `Config` menu (figure 2).
-This takes the user to a page where notification recipients can be configured (figure 9).
+Alert recipients users are chosen by navigating to the `Fluoro alert notifcation` page via the `Config` menu.
+Figure 9 shows an example of the notification page.

-It should be noted that any OpenREM user selected to recieve high dose alerts must have an e-mail address entered in their user profile.
-Successful e-mail sending is also dependent on the correct configuration of the e-mail section of the OpenREM settings and configuration of the e-mail server defined in those settings.
+It should be noted that any OpenREM user selected to receive high dose alerts must have an e-mail address entered in their user profile.

 .. figure:: img/fluoroHighDoseAlertNotifications.png
    :figwidth: 100%